The health care provider will perform a physical examination. They will measure your child's height, weight, and arm and leg lengths.

 - What other symptoms are present?

-- Is the child's short stature affecting self-image or causing any problems at school or with friends?
+- Is the child's short stature affecting their self-esteem or causing any problems at school or with friends?

-A bone age x-ray is often done.
-X-rays are usually made of the left wrist or hand.
+- A bone age x-ray.
+X-rays are usually taken of the left wrist or hand.

 - Complete blood count

-- Other blood tests to look for liver, kidney, thyroid, and other medical problems
+- Blood tests to look for liver, kidney, thyroid, and other medical problems

-Although your health care provider keeps records of height and weight from routine examinations, you may find it helpful to keep your own records.
-You may want to bring these records to your health care provider's attention if the growth seems slow or the child seems small.
+Your health care provider keeps records of your child’s height and weight.
+Keep your own records as well.
+Bring these records to your health care provider's attention if the growth seems slow or your child seems small.

 Growth hormone injections are also used to treat children with Turner syndrome, Prader-Willi syndrome, chronic kidney failure, or idiopathic short stature (ISS).

-Children who are of short stature but who have normal growth hormone levels usually do not need growth hormone injections.
-These children may only receive growth hormone injections when:
+Most children who have normal growth hormone levels will not need growth hormone injections.
+Your health care provider may talk about growth hormone injections when:

 - The growth curve shows that the child will be a very short adult.
 Using growth hormone will usually increase the child's final height by 2 - 3 inches.